GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 Back when the web was young, this was one of the best ways to learn how the web worked.
 And it's still sort of gratifying to know that you can peel the lid off even the most sophisticated of sites and look right down into its guts.

 **Slide 16:** And when you do, you'll see something kinda like what's on this slide.
 Here we've peeled the lid off the USWDS homepage, and underneath is a bunch of code like we see on the right side of the screen, in gold: monospaced, code-y stuff, things that look like a computer was writing an outline.
-Maybe you see things in there like **body**, **section**, **class**, or **div**.
+Maybe you see things in there like `<body>`, `<section>`, `class`, or `<div>`.
 Lots of angle brackets!

-**Slide 17:** This is what — technically — we refer to as "brackety stuff"
+**Slide 17:** This is what — technically — we refer to as "brackety stuff."

 **Slide 18:** Or perhaps *more* technically, as *markup*.

 **Slide 19:** This markup language has changed a bit since the early days of the web, but if you looked at the markup from a website from 1996, it would be remarkably similar to what you see today.
-Probably a lot simpler — our markup style has gotten a bit…verbose these days — but it wouldn't be like reading a completely different language.
+Probably a lot simpler — our markup style has gotten a bit… verbose these days — but it wouldn't be like reading a completely different language.
 It wouldn't even be as archaic as something like Old English.

 Since the earliest days, this common markup has been the stable foundation of the web.

-**Slide 20:** In fact, it was in 1994 — still in the very early days of the web — that the web standards body known as the W3C was formed.
+**Slide 20:** In fact, it was in 1994 — still in the very early days of the web — that the web standards body known as the [W3C (World Wide Web Consortium)](https://pagesix.com/2023/07/12/rfk-jr-press-dinner-explodes-in-war-of-words-and-farts/) was formed.
 By 1996, they'd assumed standardization responsibilities for this markup language.

 This standardization was important because of what the web was trying to do — connect information across the world, between pages and documents that might not share any commonalities but a common language.
 If they were going to connect successfully, it was because they shared this common language.

 The stability, consistency, and dependability of standardization helped the internet grow.

-**Slide 21:** And this common language, this markup language, has a very 90s name.
+**Slide 21:** And this common language, this markup language, has a very '90s name.
 It's the HyperText Markup Language.
-HyperText (a term actually coined in the 60s) essentially just means text connected by links.
-And this HyperText Markup Language, is our common language of the web, HTML.
+HyperText (a term actually coined in the '60s) essentially just means text connected by links.
+And this HyperText Markup Language is our common language of the web, HTML.
 And these days, most folks have heard of that.

 **Slide 22:** HTML is everywhere… except where you might expect it!
 With all the HTML lying just beneath every single website and service we visit, it may come as a surprise to learn that — for the most part — most modern websites aren't typically written in HTML at all.